PTSD Compensation Claim Lawyers | PTSD Payouts Australia

-Serious accidents happen more often than you might think, resulting in a PTSD claim.
+Serious accidents happen more often than you might think, and sometimes result in a PTSD claim.
 In Queensland, people acquire PTSD injuries in:

 Whilst it is expected to feel anger, guilt or depression because of your accident, having post-traumatic stress disorder is something else, as it can severely impact your life.